Kyriosity/read-write/README+/software/README+/design/design_samples.md

 ---

-## Wrapping up - think of them altogether
+## Wrapping up

 Developers can select a sample/model good for thinking over a feature or implementing prototypes and tests.

-Furthermore, put major of them on the mental green field of a software addition to plan:
+However, put them all together on the mental green field of growing application to plan:

 + multitasking,
 + multi-culture,